hernorusso/react-crush-course/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Based on Academinds [Next.js](https://www.udemy.com/course/nextjs-react-the-complete-guide) course

-Slight changes in the file structure and naming convention to experiment with different approaches.
+Slight changes in the file structure and naming convention to experiment with different approaches (\*).

 Thanks to [@mschwarzmueller](https://github.com/mschwarzmueller) (I gained useful knowledge from this course!)

+(\*): [@mauroBus](https://github.com/mauroBus), your architectural insights have been instrumental in my learning journey.
+I am truly grateful for the knowledge I gained from you!